RajkumarR1206/python-ci-cd-project/README.md

 This project demonstrates a **CI/CD pipeline** for a simple Python application using **GitHub Actions, Docker, flake8, Bandit, and pytest**.
 The pipeline automatically runs code quality checks, security scans, unit tests, builds a Docker image, and pushes it to Docker Hub on every push to the `main` branch.

-The application is a minimal Python program designed to showcase pipeline functionality.
+The application is a minimal Python program (Adding two numbers 2 & 3 which results in output as 5) designed to showcase pipeline functionality.